csebooks/operating-systems/content.en/process-management/_index.md

 static thread int threadID;

-**4.6.5 Scheduler Activations**
+### Scheduler Activations

-Afinal issue to be considered with multithreaded programs concerns commu- nication between the kernel and the thread library, which may be required
+Afinal issue to be considered with multithreaded programs concerns commu- nication between the kernel and the thread library, which may be required by the many-to-many and two-level models discussed in Section 4.3.3.

-**4.6 Threading Issues 193**

-by the many-to-many and two-level models discussed in Section 4.3.3.
 Such coordination allows the number of kernel threads to be dynamically adjusted to help ensure the best performance.

 Many systems implementing either the many-to-many or the two-level model place an intermediate data structure between the user and kernel threads.
 This data structure—typically known as a **lightweight process**, or **LWP**—is shown in Figure 4.20.
 To the user-thread library, the LWP appears to be a virtual processor on which the application can schedule a user thread to run.
 Each LWP is attached to a kernel thread, and it is kernel threads that the operating system schedules to run on physical processors.
 If a kernel thread blocks (such as while waiting for an I/O operation to complete), the LWP blocks as well.
 Up the chain, the user-level thread attached to the LWP also blocks.